This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is mastoiditis diagnosed?

-Your child's caregiver will examine your child's ear, and ask about his signs and symptoms.
-Your child may also need the following:
+Your child's healthcare provider will examine your child's ear, and ask about his signs and symptoms.
+He may feel the outside his ear for pain or swelling.
+He may also check your child's hearing.
+Your child may need any of the following:

-- A fluid culture is a test of fluid that drains from your child's ear.
-Fluid cultures may show the kind of bacteria that is causing the infection.
+- A fluid culture is a test of the fluid that drains from your child's ear.
+Fluid cultures may show the kind of bacteria causing the infection.
+Your child's healthcare provider may have to insert a small needle with a tube attached into his ear to get a fluid sample.

-- A CT scan or an MRI is used to take pictures of your child's skull and brain.
-The CT will show how serious your child's infection is.
-It will also show if he has bone damage or an abscess in his skull or brain.
-An MRI may show if there are any other problems, such as bone loss.
-Your child may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if your child has ever had an allergic reaction to contrast dye.
-He should not enter the MRI room with anything metal.
+- X-ray, CT, or MRI pictures may show swelling and infection of the mastoid bone.
+It may also show if your child has bone damage or an abscess in his skull or brain.
+Your child may be given contrast liquid to help the skull, brain, and ear structures show up better in the pictures.
+Tell the healthcare provider if your child has ever had an allergic reaction to contrast liquid.
+Do not let your child enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if your child has any metal in or on his body.
+Tell the healthcare provider if your child has any metal in or on his body.

 How is mastoiditis treated?